Kageshwari-Manohara: Administration

 Upendra Karki of NC is Mayor and Shanta Thapa of CPN-UML is Deputy mayor of this municipality.
 They both were elected on 2022 Nepalese local elections.

 Population

-Kageshwori-Manohara municipality has a total population of 60,237 according to 2011 Nepal census.
-The population grew to 130,433 at the 2021 Nepal census.
+Kageshwori-Manohara municipality had a total population of 60,237 according to 2011 Nepal census.
+The population grew to 130,433 at the 2021 Nepal census, with population density of 4,764 people per square kilometer.
 Around 99.7% of the residents are Nepali citizens and 88.4% are literate.